Post Captain (novel): Plot summary

 Aubrey returns to England in Fanciulla and is promoted to post-captain.
 With debt still hanging over him, he asks for any available command.
 He is assigned as acting captain for HMS Lively, whose Captain Hamond has taken leave to sit in Parliament.
 Returning from Spain, Maturin tells the head of naval intelligence, Sir Joseph Blaine, that the Spanish will formally enter the war in alliance with France as soon as four ships full of bullion from Montevideo arrive safely in Cadiz.
-At Maturin's urging, Sophia asks Aubrey to transport her and her sister to the Downs.
-While on board, Aubrey and Sophia come to an agreement not to marry anyone else; Aubrey is too poor to propose a marriage settlement satisfactory to Mrs Williams.
-Maturin is close friends with Sophia but does not take her advice to propose to Diana.
-While attending the opera, he sees that Diana is being kept by Canning; his pain is deep.
+At Stephen's urging, Sophia asks Jack to transport her and her sister to the Downs.
+Though Jack is too poor to propose a marriage settlement satisfactory to Mrs Williams, Jack and Sophia come to an agreement not to marry anyone else.
+Stephen is close friends with Sophia but does not take her advice to propose to Diana.
+While attending the opera, he sees that Diana is being kept by Canning, and his pain is deep.

-Maturin takes no pay for his intelligence work, but he does ask a favour: that Lively be included in the squadron sent to intercept the Spanish treasure fleet.
-The Admiralty agrees and asks Maturin to negotiate the fleet's surrender.
-Maturin is given a temporary naval rank; because of this and his connection to the Admiralty, Aubrey realizes that Maturin has been involved in intelligence work for Britain.
-Aubrey understands that there is a side of his friend that he did not know.
+Maturin takes no pay for his intelligence work but does ask a favour: that Lively be included in the squadron sent to intercept the Spanish treasure fleet.
+The Admiralty agrees and asks Stephen to negotiate the fleet's surrender.
+Stephen is given a temporary naval rank; because of this and his connection to the Admiralty, Jack realizes that Stephen has been involved in intelligence work for Britain.
+Jack understands that there is a side of his friend that he did not know.
 The Spanish convoy refuses to surrender, and battle breaks out.
 One Spanish frigate (the Mercedes) explodes, and the other three (Fama, Clara, and Medea) surrender.
-Clara, carrying the treasure, strikes her colours to Lively, greatly pleasing Aubrey, but Fama, carrying the bulk of the Spanish treasure, attempts to escape to Cadiz; Lively pursues and captures her.
-Aubrey invites two of the Spanish captains to dinner, along with Dr Maturin, and they all toast Sophia.
+Clara strikes her colours to Lively, pleasing Jack, but Fama, carrying the bulk of the Spanish treasure, attempts to escape to Cadiz; Lively pursues and captures her.
+Jack invites two of the Spanish captains to dinner, along with Dr Maturin, and they all toast Sophia.